Life with Parkinson’s: how physiotherapy can help

 Well, for Nev, this was big!
 Cue mock outrage!
 Although Nev’s day-to-day ability to show emotion was diminishing, the sight of an interstate physio trying to handball a soccer ball to him like it was AFL footy had him in fits of laughter!
+Sometimes it’s the little things when we’re working with our senior clients that make the biggest difference!

 Keep moving